 She is passionate about creating community, empowering her customers through education, outreach and meaningful connection.

 Catherine is eternally hopeful, curious and grateful.

-So, in 2015, she took a leap of faith, left her nursing career and blazed a new trail.
-Considered by Ambassador Magazine as Canada's Rising Star, Yvonne now shares how we can teach people to Just Show Up for themselves and others so they are empowered and resilient when grief and life's challenges arrive.
-Grief being, whatever makes your heart ache, Divorce, Diagnosis, Job loss, end of life and now global pandemic.
+Considered by Ambassador Magazine as Canada's Rising Star, Yvonne shares how we can teach people to Just Show Up for themselves and others so they are empowered and resilient when grief and life's challenges arrive; Grief being whatever makes your heart ache: Divorce, Diagnosis, Job loss, end of life and now a global pandemic.